The Incredible String Band: The Hangman's Beautiful Daughter and Wee Tam and the Big Huge: 1968

 Their November 1968 album Wee Tam and the Big Huge, recorded before the US trip, was musically less experimental and lush than Hangman's but conceptually even more avant-garde, a full-on engagement with the themes of mythology, religion, awareness and identity.
-Williamson's otherworldly songs and vision dominate the album, though Heron's more grounded tracks are also among his very best, and the contrast between the two perspectives gives the record its uniquely dynamic interplay between a sensual experience of life and a quest for metaphysical meaning.
+Williamson's otherworldly songs and vision dominate the album, though Heron's more grounded tracks are also among his best, and the contrast between the two perspectives gives the record its uniquely dynamic interplay between a sensual experience of life and a quest for metaphysical meaning.
 The record was released as a double album and also simultaneously as two separate LPs, a strategy which lessened its impact on the charts.
+It was on this album that Mike Heron's then-girlfriend, Rose Simpson, began contributing musically to the band in the studio, with both she and Licorice McKechnie providing backing vocals, organ, guitar and percussion among other instruments.
+Despite her initially rudimentary skills, Simpson swiftly became a proficient bass guitarist, and some of McKechnie's songs were recorded by the band.